kast-spells/kast-docs/glossary/src/bookrack.md

 # Bookrack

+Bookrack forms the core structure of a Kast-managed repository.
+It features a directory named `bookrack`, which acts as an identifier for where `books` are located within your infrastructure.

+This directory contains multiple directories, each representing individual books—a collection of definitions that can be applied across your Kubernetes setup.

+The primary purpose of Bookrack is to organize these books into distinct sections, such as different platforms or deployment stages.
+This organization enhances flexibility and consistency in managing diverse environments and workflows within your team's setup.

-BookRack is the main structure of a Kast repository, is a directory called `bookrack` that Kast uses to identify where the **Books** are, the directory contains a set of directories that are the **books**, the idea of **bookrack** allows you to separate sets of configurations, This is how the directory tree seem with the `bookrack``
+This is how the directory tree seem with the `bookrack``

 ```
-my-bookrack #name of the repo
+my-bookrack # repo name
 │
 ├── bookrack
+│   └── ... # books!
 └── kast # kast subrepo
 ```

-Kast uses the name "bookshelf" to identify the directory to work with,  so, it cannot be changed.
+Kast uses the name "bookrack" to identify the directory to work with,  so, it cannot be changed.